JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 Password

 </td>

 <td>

 Provide a password or token if access to the repository requires authentication.

 </td></tr></table>

 3\.
 Click __Proceed__.
-TeamCity will configure the rest of settings for you.
+TeamCity will configure the remaining settings for you.
- * it will determine the type of the VCS repository, auto\-configure VCS repository settings, and suggest the project and build configuration names:
+ * It will determine the type of the VCS repository, autoconfigure VCS repository settings, and suggest the project and build configuration names.

+ * For a Git repository, it will autodetect the default branch.
+You have an option to change it now or later, in the [VCS root](vcs-root.md) settings.
+You can also change the branch specification: by default, TeamCity monitors all branches of the repository but you can choose what exact branches to monitor by entering [custom rules](working-with-feature-branches.md#branch-spec-syntax).
- * the project, build configuration and VCS root will be created automatically
+ * The project, build configuration, and VCS root will be created automatically.
  * TeamCity will add a VCS build trigger.
  * TeamCity will attempt to autodetect build steps: Ant, NAnt, Gradle, Maven, MSBuild, Visual Studio solution files, PowerShell, Xcode project files, Rake, and IntelliJ IDEA projects.

 4\.
-On the __Auto-detected Build Steps__ page select the detected step(s) to use in your build configuration.
+On the __Auto-detected Build Steps__ page, select the detected step(s) to use in your build configuration.
 Click __Use selected__.
-If no steps found, you will have to [configure build steps manually](configuring-build-steps.md).
+If no steps are detected or you want to add them yourself, you will be able to [configure build steps manually](configuring-build-steps.md).

 5\.
 Your project and a build configuration are configured.
 Click the __Run__ button to start the build.
 Depending on the build configuration settings, TeamCity can suggest some additional configuration options.
-Review Suggestions at the end of the settings list and configure required ones.
+Review suggestions at the end of the settings' list and configure the required ones.

 ### Creating project pointing to GitHub.com repository
 1. On the __Create project__ page, select to create a project __from GitHub.com__.
 2. Select a repository.
 TeamCity will verify the repository connection.
 If the connection is verified, the new page opens.
+3. TeamCity will:
-3. TeamCity will display the project and build configuration name.
-If required, modify the names and click __Proceed__.
+   * display the project and build configuration name.
+If required, modify the names.
+   * autodetect the default branch.
+You have an option to change it now or later, in the [VCS root](vcs-root.md) settings.
+You can also change the branch specification: by default, TeamCity monitors all branches of the repository but you can choose what exact branches to monitor by entering [custom rules](working-with-feature-branches.md#branch-spec-syntax).

+   Click __Proceed__.
 4. TeamCity will add a VCS build trigger and attempt to autodetect build steps: Ant, NAnt, Gradle, Maven, MSBuild, Visual Studio solution files, PowerShell, Xcode project files, Rake, and IntelliJ IDEA projects.
     On the __Auto-detected Build Steps__ page, select the detected step(s) to use in your build configuration.
 Click __Use selected__.
     If no steps found, you will have to [configure build steps manually](configuring-build-steps.md).